The 2026 Typhoon Display Team

 Public Relations

-The PR Team are volunteers from 29 Squadron and personnel across RAF Coningsby led by PR Manager Sergeant Gary Oldfield, and Deputy PR Manager Corporal Reine Grant.
+The PR Team are volunteers from 29 Squadron and personnel across RAF Coningsby led by PR Manager Sergeant Gary Oldfield (not pictured), and Deputy PR Manager Corporal Liam Reynolds.
 They are responsible for organising and managing the PR personnel at all Typhoon Display Events, a role which extends beyond just air show season.
-Sgt Oldfield and Cpl Grant are two of the five PR team leaders this year; Cpl Mark Pidgeon, Cpl Liam Reynolds, and AS1(T) Reece Taylor will also be leading the PR Teams at shows across the UK, Europe and Turkey.
+Sgt Oldfield and Cpl Reynolds are two of the five PR team leaders this year; Cpl Rowena Molyneux, Cpl Naomi Readman and A/Cpl Lee Mooney will also be leading the PR Teams at shows across the UK and Europe.

 The PR team is comprised of personnel from a wide range of ranks and trades.
 If you see the Typhoon Display Team tent or trailer at an airshow, head over to chat to our PR Teams, who are excited to share what they know about the Aircraft, the team, and their role within the Royal Air Force.